Employing a new apprentice

 - You will be required to offer at least 30 hours per week employment for a minimum of 12 months

 - You must pay the apprentice at least the national minimum wage for apprentices.
-From April 2017, this is £3.50 per hour
+From April 2018, this is £3.70 per hour.
+This will increase to £3.90 per hour from April 2019

-- All non-Levy paying employers (with the exception of those who employ fewer than 50 staff) will be expected to make a 10% contribution towards the apprentice's training costs.
+- All non-Levy paying employers (with the exception of those who employ fewer than 50 staff and supporting an apprentice aged 16-18) will be expected to make a 10% contribution towards the apprentice's training costs